-“Issue 1 is curated and written by Milieux Concordia members and explores new worlds and possibilities for research and creation.”
+“Issue 2 is curated and written by Milieux Concordia members and explores the strategies and processes behind making, from workshopping to nation branding.”

 From the centre of each photograph, her eyes seek yours.
 Her gaze is an invitation and a rebuke.
 "I dare you to look at me; how dare you look at me."

 The 3D virtual reality platform, Second Life, has become an important site of public encounter.
 With new possibilities of self presentation and representation, come new opportunities for social and political uprisings, for activist protest, and biting commentaries on the offline world.

 “What I like about making is the power it gives you,” Milieux member Geneviève Moisan tells me during our interview.
 For Moisan, “making” involves many things: quilting, weaving, embroidering, and photography.
 Her art weaves together the history of the loom with modern concerns, both conceptually and in practice.